-If you want to visit a new city in Europe, but still not sure which one, it can be nice with some inspiration.
+If you want to visit a new city in Europe but you’re still not sure which one, it can be nice with some inspiration.
 Let’s have a look at the cities that are popular among other tourists – here is a top 10 list of the most visited cities in Europe.

 Visitors: 20.72 million